-12:25pm on 1st September 2016 and it is time to reflect and pen down the last year with Type 1 diabetes and the next 4 days as I aim to cycle from London to Paris with 28 other brave souls who have accepted this challenge for various reasons that hopefully I will learn about.
+12:25pm on 1st September 2016 and it is time to reflect and pen down the last year with type 1 diabetes and the next four days as I aim to cycle from London to Paris with 28 other brave souls who have accepted this challenge for various reasons that hopefully I will learn about.

 The sheer fact that I am sitting on this train, feeling this healthy is an achievement in itself.
 Why do I say that?

-Two years ago, I first got diagnosed with Hypothyroidism and even though my numbers were stable, I never felt 100% and this lead to my health degrading slowly over days and months which eventually forced me to stop playing cricket and even walking to work became an issue (I had to stop 3-5 times during a 20-minute walk).As the situation degraded further, the doctors had no clue what was going on and eventually I had to pack up and leave for India.
+Two years ago, I first got diagnosed with hypothyroidism and even though my numbers were stable, I never felt 100 percent and this lead to my health degrading slowly over days and months which eventually forced me to stop playing cricket and even walking to work became an issue (I had to stop three to five times during a 20-minute walk).As the situation degraded further, the doctors had no clue what was going on and eventually I had to pack up and leave for India.

-Fast forward to 21st October 2015, with an HbA1C of 14.4% (The scales did not go that high to signify risk to health) and my confirmed diagnosis of Type 1 diabetes.
+Fast forward to 21st October 2015, with an HbA1C of 14.4 percent (The scales did not go that high to signify risk to health) and my confirmed diagnosis of type 1 diabetes.
 I remember coming out of the hospital with all sorts of new devices, insulin pens and needles etc., having had a 40-minute crash course on all that involves diabetes.
 I was expected to know how to inject myself multiple times and do various blood tests just to survive.

 As soon as I became vocal about it, the support I received was unreal and for which I am thankful every day.
 People took out time for me and went above and beyond to help me get back on track.

-With Over 400 million people (1 in 11) around the world suffering from diabetes (90% are Type 2 and the rest a mix of Type 1, pregnancy-related diabetes and other).
-46% of that population are still undiagnosed and the overall number is expected to rise to 700+ million by 2040.
+With over 400 million people (1 in 11) around the world suffering from diabetes (90 percent are type 2 and the rest a mix of type 1, pregnancy-related diabetes and other).
+46 percent of that population are still undiagnosed and the overall number is expected to rise to 700+ million by 2040.

-If 90% are Type 2 cases that are related more to lifestyle choices, making better decisions around eating healthy and loosing a bit of weight, it could go a long to make some changes.
+If 90 percent are type 2 cases that are related more to lifestyle choices, making better decisions around eating healthy and losing a bit of weight, it could go a long way to make some changes.
 It could also save billions of dollars that are being spent to manage diabetes and related health issues.
 JUST DECIDE AND GET GOING—trust me prevention is better than living with the health risks.